C-Undritz/Boardgame-Bazaar/README.md

 # Amazon Web Services (AWS) Setup
 ## Create s3 bucket
-* Go to aws.amazon.com and set up an account if you do not have one.
+* Go to [Amazon Web Services](https://aws.amazon.com/) and set up an account if you do not have one.
 * Once logged in, under ‘my account’ select ‘AWS Management Console’ and search for the service ‘s3’
 * Once in the s3 interface create a new bucket for this project:
 ![AWS create bucket button](assets/readme/aws_create_bucket_btn.png)